Nice On The French Riviera As A Home Base

 We would spend more time exploring Monaco when we returned on another trip by cruise ship!
 Meandered along the low road, we made good time back to Nice on the French Riviera .

-While I may have begun the trip with what my chiropractor called FBS (flabby butt syndrome), I would get lots of therapy walking up and down the large climbs.
-At least this morning I felt somewhat fortified for the climb.
-Before we left Nice, I had succumbed to street advertising and headed to “Queenies” for an English breakfast – desperately needing some protein and a break from just continental breakfast.
+I started the trip with what my chiropractor called FBS (flabby butt syndrome).
+But I would get lots of therapy walking up and down the large climbs.
+At least this morning I was somewhat fortified for the climb.
+Before we left Nice, we succumbed to street advertising and headed to “Queenies” for an English breakfast.
+We desperately needed some protein and a break from just continental breakfast.

-Neither the castle nor the church at the top were open so we walked around the outside and enjoyed the little cobbled streets and the great views.
-The castle was hung with international flags, the Canadian flag wrapped around itself and not flapping in the French wind.
+Neither the castle nor the church at the top were open.
+So we walked around the outside and enjoyed the little cobbled streets and the great views.
+The castle was hung with international flags.

-From the top of the hill, we could see all the way to the coast – including a view of the Nice airport and Nice on the French Riviera.
+From the top of the hill, we saw all the way to the coast.
+We got a view of the Nice airport and Nice on the French Riviera.
 The view to the north showed the valley leading up to mountains and the twisty roads winding through.
-We would discover these roads for ourselves the next day.
+We discovered these roads for ourselves the next day.

-I had been looking forward to the beaches in Antibes but it wasn’t the same in the rain.
-We drove along the water and stopped outside the naval facility to take pics of yet more yachts.
-We saw divers getting their boat ready and would later spot them out on the water.
-A little drizzle would not deter them.
+I was looking forward to the beaches in Antibes.
+But it wasn’t the same in the rain.
+We drove along the water and stopped outside the naval facility and took pics of yet more yachts.
+We saw divers getting their boat ready and later spotted them out on the water.
+A little drizzle did not deter them.

-We settled under an awning to watch the tourists shopping and negotiating the narrow streets.
-The traffic chaos was much less funny when leaving the town, we found ourselves being routed in a circle and back on the road outside the very same café.
+We settled under an awning and watched the tourists shopping and negotiating the narrow streets.
+The traffic chaos was much less funny when leaving the town.
+We found ourselves routed in a circle and back on the road outside the very same café.

-We did finally find a parking spot so we stopped for some more tourist snap shots.
-David had me climb into the flower beds and pose artistically and at one point he made me giggle so hard we lost any hope of getting posed pictures in the flower beds.
+We finally found a parking spot.
+So we stopped for some more tourist snap shots.
+David had me climb into the flower beds and pose artistically.
+At one point he made me giggle so hard we lost any hope of getting posed pictures in the flower beds.

-Packed and ready for our next adventure on our 3 week tour of France, we headed out of Nice on the French Riviera, having filled our days but still having missed: the flower market, tea at the Negresco Hotel (a perfect example of Belle Epoch architecture), walking up to the castle, a visit to the Russian Orthodox Church … and yet again, the “hop on hop off” bus!!
+We packed and were ready for the next adventure on our 3 week tour of France.
+We headed out of Nice on the French Riviera.
+On our visit, we filled our days.
+But still missed: the flower market, tea at the Negresco Hotel (a perfect example of Belle Epoch architecture), walking up to the castle, a visit to the Russian Orthodox Church … and yet again, the “hop on hop off” bus!!

-Have you enjoyed Nice on the French Riviera?
+Did you enjoy Nice on the French Riviera?
 Did you use Nice as your base to explore?
 What is still on your list to do on the French Riviera?